Create and use endpoints

 Do the following to stop an existing endpoint from running using the GUI.

-1. From an Endpoint window, click Stop as shown in Figure 19.
-An alert box will open..
+From an Endpoint window, click the kebob icon (three dots) and select Stop from the drop-down, as shown in Figure 23.
+An alert box will open.

-2. The alert box (Figure 20) displays a list of the active models in the endpoint that will stop running.
+The alert box (Figure 24) displays a warning statement that the models in the endpoint will stop running.

-3. As shown in Figure 20, click Yes to confirm that you want to stop the endpoint from running.
+As shown in Figure 24, click Continue to confirm that you want to stop the endpoint from running.
 Click Cancel to return the Endpoint window.

 Restart an endpoint using the GUI

-From an Endpoint window, click Restart, as shown in Figure 21.
+From an Endpoint window, click the kebob icon (three dots) and select Restart from the drop-down, as shown in Figure 25.
 The platform will restart the endpoint and will notify you that the endpoint is restarting.

 Stop an endpoint using the CLI